seasonSH/DocFace/README.md

 #### Part 1: Preprocessing
 ##### Dataset Structure
 Download the [Ms-Celeb-1M](https://www.msceleb.org/download/cropped) and [LFW](http://vis-www.cs.umass.edu/lfw/lfw.tgz) dataset for training and testing the base model.
 Other dataset such as CASIA-Webface can also be used for training.
-Because MsCeleb is known to be a very noisy dataset, we use the [clean list](https://github.com/AlfredXiangWu/face_verification_experiment) provided by Wu et al. Arrange MsCelebV1 dataset and LFW dataset as the following structure, where each subfolder represents a subject:
+Because Ms-Celeb-1M is known to be a very noisy dataset, we use the [clean list](https://github.com/AlfredXiangWu/face_verification_experiment) provided by Wu et al. Arrange Ms-Celeb-1M dataset and LFW dataset as the following structure, where each subfolder represents a subject:

     Aaron_Eckhart
         Aaron_Eckhart_0001.jpg